moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

     mkdir -p ~/Docker/scripts
     cd ~/Docker/scripts/

-3. Fetch docker script and make it executable
+3. Download the Docker script and make it executable

   .. code-block:: bash

     wget https://raw.githubusercontent.com/ros-planning/moveit2_tutorials/how-to-docker-ubuntu/_scripts/start-docker.sh
     chmod +x ~/Docker/scripts/start-docker.sh

-4. Run the script
+4. Run the script.

   There are 3 parameters for the script.
       - name_of_the_container : this is the name you wish to give the created container
-     - name_of_the_image : if you are creating a fresh docker container, provide the name of the docker image here
+      - name_of_the_image : if you are creating a fresh Docker container, provide the name of the Docker image here
-     - using_gpu : if ``true``, the docker will be run using nvidia gpu drivers.
+      - using_gpu : if ``true``, the Docker will be run using nvidia gpu drivers.
 By default, this value is true.

-  To run the script and use nvidia gpu drivers
+  To run the script and use Nvidia gpu drivers

   .. code-block:: bash